-Self taught artist Paul Kidby was born in West London in 1964.
-He left school at 17 and worked as a commercial artist before becoming a freelance illustrator in 1986.
-In the late 80’s and 1990’s Paul created 100’s of designs for video game packaging and magazine covers, including iconic pieces such as Sonic the Hedgehog, Mortal Kombat, Batman and Earthworm Jim.
+Self-taught artist Paul Kidby was born in West London in 1964.
+He left school at 17 and, after a stint making false teeth, worked as a commercial artist before becoming a freelance illustrator in 1986.
+In the late ’80s and early ’90s Paul created hundreds of designs for video game packaging and magazine covers, including iconic pieces such as Sonic the Hedgehog, Mortal Kombat, Batman, and Earthworm Jim.

 Discworld & Beyond, solo retrospective at North Hertforshire Museum.
 December 2018-February 2019.

 Discworld & Beyond, solo retrospective at Chapel Gallery, Ormskirk.
 September-December 2018.